martinproks/cosmeticthread3d/README.md

 Restart FreeCAD and the workbench should be there.

-This tool is early stage of developement.
-It is not usable for real work yet.
+This tool is under developement.
+It is not usable for real work yet - some important interface parameters are changing or added or removed during the developement.

+But testers and feedback from them is very helpfull and important.
+Please test it and left a feedback.
+Thanks.

 ## Usage